Agentlauncher (CVAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agentlauncher Historical Price

-According to the latest data gathered on Agentlauncher live price page, the current price of Agentlauncher is 0.00188416USD.
-The circulating supply of Agentlauncher(CVAI) is 149.69M CVAI , giving it a market capitalization of $281.10K.
+According to the latest data gathered on Agentlauncher live price page, the current price of Agentlauncher is 0.00179238USD.
+The circulating supply of Agentlauncher(CVAI) is 149.69M CVAI , giving it a market capitalization of $266.96K.

 How Does Agentlauncher (CVAI) Price Prediction Module Work?